 County areas are the backbone of the UK economy, delivering 39% – £600bn – of England’s GVA and almost half of England’s jobs.
 They contain over 50% of England’s manufacturing output, and mix traditional industries with high-tech science and technology sectors.

-Within their areas, county councils and unitary councils are lynchpins of theirin driving local growth , whether it is through direct investment, their convening role or strategic leadership of place.
+Within their areas, county councils and unitary councils are lynchpins of their in driving local growth , whether it is through direct investment, their convening role or strategic leadership of place.
 They combine a deep knowledge of their communities, with the ability to bring together public and private sector partners to set out ambitious visions for their areas, whilst investing millions each year.
+Now, they are set to take on Local Enterprise Partnership functions in 2024.

-The country’s economic recovery may be nationally devised, but it will be locally led.
+Equally, growth strategies may be nationally devised, but it will be locally led.
 Differing areas have differing needs: what is a challenge in County Durham may not necessarily be an issue in Cornwall.
-Therefore, CCN has argued for a ‘place-based’ approach to recovery, built around the strength of county authorities who are able to combine the local with the ability to ‘zoom out’: and putting both of these into ambitious recovery plans.
-This forms the basis of the CCN’s Counties: Leading Recovery, Delivering Renewal campaign.
+Therefore, CCN has argued for a ‘place-based’ approach to growth, built around the strength of county authorities who are able to combine the local with the ability to ‘zoom out’: and putting both of these into ambitious recovery plans.

-This lends itself strongly to the government’s ‘levelling-up’ agenda, which aims to tackle economic and social disparities across England.
-CCN has been clear: the forthcoming Levelling-Up White Paper must focus on all four corners of England, and not be seen through a simplistic and narrow ‘north-south’ divide.
+This lends itself strongly to the ‘levelling-up’ agenda, which aims to tackle economic and social disparities across England.